Nico Lodeiro scores as Sounders knock off Tigres in Leagues Cup

 Ruidiaz lined up for the penalty kick as Ortega shuffled along the goal line.
 When Ruidiaz advanced for the shot, Ortega lunged right but Ruidiaz lofted the strike to the opposite side.

+“During the week, I practiced and this is what I practiced,” Ruidiaz said as translated from Spanish.
+“It’s not a tease.
+It’s just what I practice and it resulted in a beautiful goal.

+“My time in Mexico brings some experience, but the point is that we all practiced and worked during the week as a team.
+That’s the idea.
+We wanted to make sure the lines were organized and it was a hard match.
+Everything turned out well and I’m very happy with the result.”

 Liga MX splits its season in half.
-Tigres is 1-1-1 to start the Apetura (Opening) portion of schedule and made seven lineup changes from their last match.
-They played without striker Andre-Pierre Gignac and defenders Guido Pizarro, Carlos Salcedo and Luis ‘Chaka’ Rodríguez, the latter starting for Mexico in the CONCACAF Gold Cup.
+Tigres are 1-1-1 to start the Apetura (Opening) portion of schedule and made seven lineup changes from their last match.
+They played without striker Andre-Pierre Gignac and defenders Guido Pizarro, Carlos Salcedo and Luis “Chaka” Rodríguez, the latter starting for Mexico in the CONCACAF Gold Cup.

-But considering Seattle has played the bulk of the season without MVP candidates Jordan Morris (knee) and Nico Lodeiro (Knee) and is missing keeper Stefan Frei and All-Star defender Nouhou (adductor), the match could still be viewed as unbalanced.
+But considering Seattle has played the bulk of the season without MVP candidates Jordan Morris (knee) and Lodeiro (knee) and is missing keeper Stefan Frei and All-Star defender Nouhou (adductor), the match could still be viewed as unbalanced.

 The Leagues Cup debuted in 2019 as an invitation-only, 16-team tournament.
 It was canceled amid the COVID-19 pandemic in 2020 and returned as an eight-team tournament this year with matches hosted by MLS clubs.
 Each club — four per league — earned their place by finish in their respective leagues.